Submitty/submitty.github.io/_docs/student/team_assignments.md

 ### Seek Team/Partner

 When you click on the ```Seek Team/Partner``` button, your name, user ID, and email address will be shown to all other students in the course.
 This will enable other students/teams to contact you and invite you to join their team.

 ![](/images/team_seeking.png)

 ### Joining a Team

 If you receive an invite to join a team, the user ID of the student who sent the invite will be displayed.
-All you have to do is select "Accept" to join the team.
+All you have to do is click "Accept" to join the team.

 ![](/images/team_invitations_2.png)